 The College District shall be open and operational unless official word is received to the contrary.
-A decision to close the College District shall be communicated over local commercial radio, television stations, and newspaper as listed:
+A decision to close the College District shall be communicated over local commercial radio, television stations, and social media as listed below:

-FM Radio Television Newspaper
+FM Radio Television Social Media

-KLAK 97.5 KXII-TV 12 Herald Democrat
+KLAK 97.5 KXII-TV 12 Facebook I Grayson College

-KMKT 93.1 KTEN-TV 10 Whitewright Sun
+KMKT 93.1 KTEN-TV 10 Instagram I @graysoncollege

-MadRock 102.5 (Cable numbers may vary) Fannin County Leader
+MadRock 102.5 Twitter I @graysoncollege

 KLBC 107.1 (Durant)

 HOT 107.3

 Due to the nature of weather, darkness usually increases the chance for icy road conditions.
 Consequently, the decision shall be delayed until early morning when road conditions can be analyzed.
 In most instances, the decision to close the College District shall be communicated to local media by 6:30 a.m.
 If an announcement has not been made by 7:00 a.m., it shall be assumed that the College District is open.
 The College District shall only notify the media when classes are delayed or canceled.
-If conditions deteriorate during the day, announcements shall be communicated through deans and supervisors, as well as over the public address system on the main campus.
+If conditions deteriorate during the day, announcements shall be communicated through deans and supervisors as well as through employee email.

 Individuals who feel that road conditions in their area are too dangerous should not take any undue risks driving to the campus.
-In this event, individuals shall call their supervisors so that others can provide necessary service to their customers.
+In this event, individuals shall call their supervisors so that others can provide necessary office coverage.